Montana-Media-Arts/webDesignFall2024/_docs/topic-09/09-exploring/03-page.md

 <div class="divider-heading"></div>

-In RGB, each of these three color values is represented as a decimal-based number, comma separated.
+In RGB, each of these three color values is represented as a decimal-based number, comma-separated.
 These values are almost always wrapped in a `rgb(rrr, ggg, bbb)`.

 <div class="code-heading">